misspent/Darkened-Stylus-Themes/README.md

 * ✔️ Good ol' darkness
 * ✔️ Optional Scrollbars
 * ✔️ Optional Compact Mode
-* ❌ Light mode not supported
+* ❌ Can't change the colours of particular stuff unless you know what you're looking for
-* ⭕ All Imports in main.css I deem a requirement with my theme (may change)
+* ⭕ Work in progress and "should" stay up-to-date

 <details>
   <summary align="center">📜 Configurable & Extra's</summary>